geobro1992/geobro1992.github.io/_pages/about.md

   - /about.html
 ---

 My name is George Brooks.
-I am currently a post-doctoral researcher in the Department of Fish and Wildlife Conservation at Virginia Tech.
-I am investigating filial cannibalism in hellbenders and global patterns of life-history evolution across vertebrates.
+I am an evolutionary ecologist using theory to address global challenges in conservation.

-I recently completed my PhD at Virginia Tech, during which I developed demographic models to inform the recovery plan of flatwoods salamanders.
+I completed my PhD at Virginia Tech, during which I developed demographic models to inform the recovery plan of flatwoods salamanders.
+I am now a post-doctoral researcher investigating filial canniablism in hellbenders, life history evolution in vertebrates, and the socioecological dynamics of fisheries.
 Before moving to America, I completed my master's degree at the University of Sheffield studying the evolution of live birth in reptiles.

 Outside of academia, I have worked as an environmental control adviser for Biffa Waste Services Limited, and I play lots of music in my spare time.